 Step-by-Step Procedure

-First of all, with your Smartphone install Google Authenticator App from Google Play store.
+First of all, with your smartphone, install the Google Authenticator App from the Google Play Store (for Android) or from the App Store (for iOS).
+For this step, please refer to your smartphone’s manual.

 sudo nano /etc/pam.d/sshd